aadeshere1/csitportal/README.md

 todo list
-- [ ] google calendar for upcoming event
+- [x] yml for upcoming event
 - [ ] google map for list of csit colleges in nepal
 - [ ] latex version of all notes
 - [x] tej shahi speech
 - [ ] rollapp.com links for all apps
 - [ ] linux with all necessar apps